 That ‘carriage of any description’ text is the key one.
 Bicycles were classified as ‘carriages’ in 1888, followed by cars in 1903.
 The text sounds like scooters could also count as ‘carriages’, but in the absence of any clarification in the law, this is down to our own interpretation.

 In reality, though, as long as you are respectful towards pedestrians and are not involved in any accidents with a pedestrian while using your scooter, you shouldn’t have much to worry about as far as the legality of your scooter on the pavement is concerned.

 Unfortunately, the laws on electric scooters in the UK make for even more dire reading.
-Electric powered scooters and self-balancing Segways were made illegal on public pavements in the UK in 2006, when Dft invoked the aforementioned Section 72 of The Highways Act 1835.
+According to a recent BBC article in 2020, Electric-powered scooters and self-balancing Segways were made illegal on public pavements in the UK in 2006, when Dft invoked the aforementioned Section 72 of The Highways Act 1835.

 Nor can you even use such a self-balancing scooter on the roads in the UK, because it does not comply with EU vehicle certification rules.
 This means that you can only legally ride an electric scooter in the UK on private land, and even then, only with the landowner’s consent.